open-contracting-extensions/eforms/docs/mapping.md

   - Set its `.id` to the value of this field.
 - Add 'buyer' to its roles.
 - Get the `ancestor::efext:EformsExtension/efac:Organizations/efac:Organization/efac:Company` whose `/cac:PartyIdentification/cbc:ID` is equal to the value of this field and set the organization's `.name` to the value of `/cac:PartyName/cbc:Name`.
-- <a href="operations.md#get-the-contract-for-a-settledcontract">Get the contract for the SettledContract</a>.
+- [Get the contract for the SettledContract](operations.md#get-the-contract-for-a-settledcontract).
 For each award referenced in the contract's `.awardID` field or `.awardIDs` array:
   - Add an `OrganizationReference` object to the award's `.buyers` array.
   - Set its `.id` to the organization's `.id`.